< Back

 Against this backdrop, HLA (Homo Ludens Archive) proposes a reconstructed model based on action motives and paths of cultural expression.
 It retains focus on behavioral drives, but situates them within a higher framework of life values.

-The model builds four constructive paths through two structural axes—outward / inward and individual / group:Explorer — Thinker — Connector — Creator
+The model builds four constructive paths through two structural axes—outward / inward and individual / group:Explorer — Thinker — Socializer — Creator

 This structure highlights the multidimensionality of play in psychological motivation and cultural expression, and repositions Achiever and Killer in the Bartle model as competitive variants of Explorer and Socializer rather than independent identities, avoiding identity fixation and negative labeling in education.